Safe Mode in Windows

 Choose your liking with arrow keys on your keyboard and press Enter to start it.

 In Windows 8/8.1, the good old F8 key trick does not work anymore (you can, however, turn the F8 key functionality back on for your convenience).
-If Windows 8 or 8.1 detects that it is unable to start, you can get into new Startup Settings after Windows 8 or 8.1 detects it was unable to start - click See advanced repair options in Recovery screen, or after Automatic Repair fails - click Advanced options.
+If Windows 8 or 8.1 detects that it is unable to start, you can get into new Startup Settings: click See advanced repair options in Recovery screen, or click Advanced options after Automatic Repair fails.